Open a New Pharmacy

 Submit your application

-If you are planning to open a pharmacy in Newfoundland and Labrador, complete and submit the following application with all relevant fees (see Fees & Timelines for a list of fees) at least 90 days prior to the date the pharmacy is scheduled to open:
+If you are planning to open a pharmacy in Newfoundland and Labrador, complete and submit the following application with all relevant fees (see Fees & Timelines for a list of fees) and a detailed diagram of the layout of the new pharmacy as per NLPB’s Floor Plan Requirements at least 90 days prior to the date the pharmacy is scheduled to open:

 Schedule an assessment